-Steganography is a technique used by malicious actors to bypass defense mechanisms, especially network-related ones.
+Steganography is a technique used by malicious actors to bypass defence mechanisms, especially network-related ones.
 The simplest version of this tactic involves simply changing the extension of the malicious file to a trivial one, such as “.png”.
 As a result, a security proxy that only looks at a file’s extension would grant access to the malicious file.

 After this technique was uncovered, cybercriminals were forced to improve their tactics.
 For example, they started hiding malware in images and videos for obfuscation purposes.
-Typically, a simple security solution looks at an image file by analyzing its header.
+Typically, a simple security solution looks at an image file by analysing its header.
 If the header matches that of a file type usually considered harmless (like a PNG file), then the solution would grant the file access into a corporation’s network — even if it contains malicious scripts.

-In the campaign we analyzed, the malicious actors opted to use a simple steganography tactic and embedded malware inside an image file.
+In the campaign we analysed, the malicious actors opted to use a simple steganography tactic and embedded malware inside an image file.
 The PNG image itself is a legitimate image file, but the malicious actors appended a malicious shell script at the end of it.
 A user would therefore be able to access the image itself without seeing the malicious script attached to the file.